 Execute Program action option is designed to help users handle application problems and let them accomplish mundane tasks quickly, allowing them to reduce the impact of outages.
 It helps users rectify problems easily and efficiently.

 Execute Program Action has the integrated ability to run scripts (incl.
 Powershell scripts) and server commands based on the user privilege that runs Applications Manager.
 Caution must be exercised with their usage.
 Some additional security features built to assist users are:

 - Only users with Administrator privilege are allowed to create or use Execute Program action.

-- Create / Edit / Delete of Execute Program Action will be audited and details regarding the same will be available in Admin tab > Audit Logs page.
+- Create, Edit, or Delete of Execute Program action will be audited and details regarding the same will be available in Settings tab → Audit Logs page.

-- An option is available to disable uploading of Scripts in Applications Manager under Admin tab > Server Settings > Enable file Upload.
+- An option is available to disable uploading of Scripts in Applications Manager under Settings tab → Server Settings → Enable file upload.

 - Be sure to validate the accuracy of scripts before running them and confirm if they are from a trusted source to prevent unintended script execution.